By Robin Moss

-Bethel has expanded its ministry to our community in 2019 with a new weekend retreat called Family Steps.
+Bethel has expanded its ministry to the community in 2019 with a new weekend retreat called Family Steps.

 Families often come to Bethel at a point of crisis.
-They have tried counseling, but still need more help and some kind of intervention, because they can no longer function or communicate effectively as a family.
+They have reached a point where they can no longer function or communicate effectively as a family.
+Although they have tried counseling, they still need more help, additional resources and some kind of intervention.

-When we discuss our residential program, which places troubled children or teens on our campus while the family gets help from social workers, counselors and other experts, not every family feels ready to admit their child for full-time residential care.
+Many people know Bethel by our residential program, which places troubled children or teens in homes on our campus.
+During that time, families gets help from social workers, counselors and other experts.
+But not every family feels ready to admit their child for full-time residential care.

-Family Steps allows them to spend an intensive weekend together instead.
-Over the weekend they learn strategies for functioning more effectively as a family, spend refreshing time together and have an opportunity for reflection and prayer.
-This program can actually help families avoid the need for our residential program, unless there are serious issues than cannot be addressed in any other way.
+Over the weekend, families learn strategies for functioning more effectively as a family.
+And they spend refreshing time together and have an opportunity for reflection and prayer.
+This program can actually help some families avoid the need for residential care.

-The weekend includes fun activities and instructional sessions, while family members bond together, develop understanding for each other and each other’s needs and practice being a family again.
+The weekend includes both fun activities and instructional sessions.
+Family members get to bond together, develop an understanding for each other, and practice being a family again.

 The goals of the program are to:

 - Define and develop family structure, boundaries, and positive discipline

 - Equip families with tools to address individual needs